Controlling Goos-H\"anchen shifts in phosphorene via barrier and well: Introduction

 \section{Introduction}

-A monolayer of black phosphorus is called phosphorene, it can be exfoliated down to extremely thin layers.
-The phosphorus (P) atoms are arranged in a hexagonal staggered lattice.
-This is a layered material, similar to graphite and transition metal dichalcogenides (TMDs), where each atomic layer is bound to adjacent ones by weak Van Der Waals interactions, enabling the isolation of a few atomic layer thin films via mechanical exfoliation \cite{ref-1,ref-2,ref-3}.
-The intrinsic anisotropy of phosphorene is observed in its optical, thermal, electrical, and mechanical properties, which makes it an intriguing material with potential applications in devices based on thermoelectronic, spintronic, and electronic effects.
-In contrast to TMDs and graphene, phosphorene exhibits an intrinsic direct band gap that is layer-dependent and varies between $0.3$ eV (for bulk) and $2$ eV (for single layer) \cite{ref-7}.
-It was also observed that the layer thickness of phosphorene has a substantial effect on the time response ratios for ON/OFF, OFF, and ON currents in phosphorene field effect transistors (FETs) \cite{ref-2}.
+A monolayer of black phosphorus, called phosphorene, can be stripped down to extremely thin layers.
+The phosphorus (P) atoms are arranged in a staggered hexagonal lattice.
+It is a layered material, similar to graphite and transition metal dichalcogenides (TMDs), where each atomic layer is bound to adjacent ones by weak van der Waals interactions, allowing the isolation of a few atomic layer thin films by mechanical exfoliation \cite{ref-1,ref-2,ref-3}.
+The intrinsic anisotropy of phosphorene is observed in its optical \cite{Wein2014}, thermal \cite{Quin2015}, electrical \cite{Li2014} and mechanical \cite{Liu2014} properties , making it an intriguing material with potential applications in devices based on thermoelectronic, spintronic and electronic effects.

+{In contrast to graphene}, phosphorene exhibits an intrinsic direct band gap that is layer dependent and varies between $0.3$ eV (for bulk) and $2$ eV (for single layer) \cite{ref-7}.
+It has also been observed that the layer thickness of phosphorene has a significant effect on the time response ratios for ON/OFF, OFF, and ON currents in phosphorene field effect transistors (FETs) \cite{ref-2}. {Note that as far as TDMs are concerned, the experimentally measured band gaps are generally in the range of 1.87-1.92 eV for MoS$_2$ \cite{Saadati2021}, 1.55-1.58 eV for MoSe$_2$ \cite{Wang2012}, 1.98-2.05 eV for WS$_2$, and 1.6-1.66 eV for WSe$_2$ \cite{Gusakova2017}.}